 Where are the articles in science magazines touting these behaviors as models for human beings?

 Finally, I'm trying to recall if there has ever been a case in which a woman has, immediately after a particularly romantic encounter with her mate, turned on him and eaten him.
 But if it ever were to happen, can we expect the Darwinists to come to her defense by pointing to the female redback spider?
 This spider (and here is where Darwinian ethics meets its Waterloo), along with a number of other spider species, eats the male immediately after mating.

-It is, admittedly, a dastardly reversal of the more normal human sequence, in which the human female first has the male for dinner, and only then submits to the conjugal act, but it is normal for many kinds of spiders.
+It is, admittedly, a dastardly reversal of the more normal human sequence, in which the human female first makes dinner for the male, and only then submits to the conjugal act, but it is normal for many kinds of spiders.
 Is there any reason then, from a Darwinian perspective, to consider it abnormal if it were engaged in by humans?

 Of course, farmers have known about the strange things that animals do for millenia.
 My stepfather was telling me just the other day about taking my boys out with him to feed the cattle, only to find, when he reached the herd, one of his two bulls directing his romantic attentions toward the other.
 Farmers are fairly familiar with this kind of behavior, but, innocent of the advanced Darwinian perspective, they have never attempted to derive a moral lesson out such incidents.